Allied Aitebar Business Finance

 No. In compliance with Shariah principles, ABL Islamic Banking does not charge mark-up.

-Instead, profit is charged through sale of underlying assets to the applicant, based on the nature of the Islamic finance product requested.
+Instead, profit is charged through the sale of underlying assets to the applicant, based on the nature of the Islamic finance product requested.

 Profit is calculated using:

-KIBOR as a benchmark,
+KIBOR as a benchmark

 Note: The rate may vary from business to business.